uniwswap/uniwens-docs/dns-registrar-guide.md

 ### Step 2: Adding a TXT record

-The DNS Registrar on POWNS looks for a TXT record with a specific name and format in order to verify what DogeChain address should be given ownership of the domain.
-To claim ownership of mydomain.xyz, create a TXT record in your DNS zone, \_ens.mydomain.xyz, with text data of the form a=0x1234..., where 0x1234... is the DogeChain address you want to give control of the POWNS record to.
+The DNS Registrar on POWNS looks for a TXT record with a specific name and format in order to verify what EthereumPoW address should be given ownership of the domain.
+To claim ownership of mydomain.xyz, create a TXT record in your DNS zone, \_ens.mydomain.xyz, with text data of the form a=0x1234..., where 0x1234... is the EthereumPoW address you want to give control of the POWNS record to.

 ![step2: add text](<.gitbook/assets/dnssec\_step2 (1).png>)